Cat S and Cat N Cars Explained: Should You Buy One?

 Cat S and Cat N cars often appear cheaper than similar models on used car marketplaces.
 Sometimes the discount is a genuine bargain.
 Sometimes it hides a much bigger problem.

 A write-off marker affects more than just the asking price.
-It can change the quality of the repair, the safety of the car in a future collision, the insurance premium you pay, and what you can sell it for later.
+It can change the quality of the repair, the safety of the car in a future collision, the insurance premium you pay, whether a lender will finance it, and what you can sell it for later.
 The category itself is only part of the story.
-The bigger question is what actually happened to the car before you arrived to look at it.
+The bigger question is what actually happened to the car before you arrived to look at it — and whether anyone can prove what was done about it.

 Check before you buy